 * 1971, Isfahan, Iran

-Baghramian’s most important exhibitions include: Scruff of the Neck (Supplements), Museum Haus Konstruktiv, Zurich, Switzerland (2016); Hand Me Down, Museo Tamayo, Mexico City, Mexico (2015); Nairy Baghramian: Fluffing the Pillows, MIT Visual Arts Center, Cambridge, United States (2013); Retainer, Sculpture Center, New York, United States (2013); Fluffing the Pillows, Kunsthalle Mannheim, Germany (2012); Butcher, Barber, Angler & Others, Studio Voltaire, London, United Kingdom (2009); Affairs: A semiotic house that was never built, New Art Association Aachen, Aachen, Germany (2008); The Walker’s Day Off, Staatliche Kunsthalle Baden-Baden, Baden-Baden, Germany (2008); Everlasting layers of ideas, images, feelings, have fallen upon your brain softly as light.
+Baghramian’s most important exhibitions include: Privileged points, Musée d'Art Contemporain du Luxembourg (2019); Nairy Baghramian, Palacio de Cristal del Retiro, Madrid (2018); Déformation Professionnelle, Walker Art Museum, Minneapolis, United States (2017-2018); Museum der Moderne, Salzburg, Germany (2017); S.M.A.K.- Stedelijk Museum voor Actuele Kunst, Ghant, Belgium (2016); Scruff of the Neck (Supplements), Haus Konstruktiv, Zurich, Switzerland (2016); Hand Me Down, Museo Tamayo, Mexico City (2015); Nairy Baghramian: Fluffing the Pillows, MIT List Visual Arts Center, Cambridge, United States (2013); Retainer, SculptureCenter, New York (2013); Fluffing the Pillows, Kunsthalle Mannheim, Germany (2012); Butcher, Barber, Angler & Others, Studio Voltaire, London (2009); Affairen.
+Ein semiotisches Haus, das nie gebaut wurde Zu Gast: Janette Laverrière und Henrik Olesen, Neuer Aachener Kunstverein, Aachen, Germany (2008); The Walker’s Day Off, Staatliche Kunsthalle Baden-Baden, Germany (2008); “Everlasting layers of ideas, images, feelings, have fallen upon your brain softly as light.
 Each succession has seemed to bury all that went before.
-And yet, in reality, not one has been extinguished, Kunstverein Nürnberg, Nuremberg, Germany (2007); It Is Not at Home, Kunsthalle Basel, Basel, Switzerland (2006).
+And yet, in reality, not one has been extinguished.”, Kunstvereins Nürnberg - Albrecht Dürer Gesellschaft, Nuremberg, Germany (2007); It Is Not at Home, Kunsthalle Basel, Switzerland (2006).

-Furthermore, she has participated in group shows at the following institutions: Punta della Dogana, Venice, Italy (2015); Museo Tamayo, Mexico City, Mexico (2012); Australian Centre for Contemporary Art, Victoria, Australia (2012); Kunsthaus Dresden, Dresden, Germany (2012); Kunsthalle Nümberg, Nümberg, Germany (2012); Stedelijk Museum, Amsterdam, The Netherlands (2011); Museum Ludwig, Köln, Germany (2010); Musée d’Art Contemporain de Montreal, Canada (2010); Museum Weserburg, Bremen, Germany (2009); Kunsthall Bergen, Bergen, Norway (2009); Tate Modern, London, United Kingdom (2008), among others.
+Her work has been part of group shows at the following institutions: Marian Goodman Gallery, New York (2019); Malmö Konsthall, Sweden (2018); The National Museum of Art, Osaka, Japan (2018); Madre · museo d’arte contemporanea Donnaregina, Naples, Italy (2017); Museum Brandhorst, Munich, Germany (2016); mumok - Museum moderner Kunst Stiftung Ludwig Wien, Vienna, Austria (2016); Swiss Institute / Contemporary Art, New York (2016); Punta della Dogana, Venice (2015); Museo Tamayo, Mexico City (2012); Australian Centre for Contemporary Art, Melbourne, Australia (2012); Kunsthaus Dresden, Germany (2012); Kunsthalle Nürnberg, Nuremberg, Germany (2012); Stedelijk Museum Amsterdam, The Netherlands (2011); Museum Ludwig, Cologne, Germany (2010); Musée d’art contemporain de Montréal, Canada (2010); Weserburg, Bremen, Germany (2009); Bergen Kunsthall, Norway (2009); Tate Modern, London (2008), among others.

-Nairy Baghramian currently lives and works in Berlin, Germany.
+Nairy Baghramian lives and works in Berlin.